 A great choice for Chinese New Year.
 The noodles symbolize longevity, the mushrooms prosperity, and the cilantro compassion.

-- 7 oz uncooked spaghetti, or fresh Chinese egg noodles
+uncooked spaghetti7 oz, or fresh Chinese egg noodles

 dry sherry2 Tbsp